 Results: Acquiring Nanoindentation Data on Hydrogels and Cells

 A successful experiment results in the approach segment of an F-z curve [1] having a clear, flat baseline [2], a transition region [3], and a sloped region [4].
-Curves showing alterations from this shape are easily removed from the dataset [5].
+Curves showing alterations from this shape are easily removed from the dataset using NanoPrepare [5].

 LAB MEDIA: Figure 4A